 Happening Upon A Bioblitz

 Lucky for us, we happened to be in the park on the weekend of a bioblitz.
 (A bioblitz is a biological census that focuses on an overall count of the plants, animals, and other organisms that inhabit a place.)
 The focus of this bioblitz was on birds.
 How perfect is that?
 We signed up for a couple of workshops and hikes (all free) and had a great time helping find and count birds.
 As a relatively new national park, the rangers use citizen science to help document species in the park.

 If you visit the park, June is a lovely time, when all of the trails are open and there are still wildflowers in the meadows.
 Late September or early October, before the snows begin and the aspen are turning to gold, is also gorgeous.
 We’ve been in both seasons and found it spectacular.
 (You can read about those visits here and here.)

 On our previous two visits, we stayed in the park in Upper Lehman Campground and loved it.
 However, the roads are tight, and the sites are small and ridiculously unlevel.
 The campground was closed for renovations while we were there—we’ll see on our next visit if improvements were made to make the sites more accessible and level.

 This time, we stayed in town at Whispering Elms Campground, just six miles from the entrance to the national park.
 Initially, I wasn’t too enthusiastic (we always prefer national park campgrounds) but it turned out to be a fine option.
 The sites are gravel and large, with many pull-throughs, and we appreciated having full hookups in the freezing temperatures of early spring.
-There are a decrepit bathhouse and laundry, which we didn’t use.
+There is a decrepit bathhouse and laundry, which we didn’t use.
 Surprisingly, we had unexpectedly good internet, courtesy of the campground (that’s because our site was close to the front of the park).
 We spent three peaceful nights and would happily return.